-Seller(s) Ms Pauline Smith ----------- ------------------
+Seller(s) Mr Peter Mcphail ----------- ------------------

-Completion date of property questionnaire 26/06/2024 --- ------------
+Completion date of property questionnaire 14/05/2025 --- ------------

-1 Length of ownership How long have you owned the property?
-24years 2 Council tax Which Council Tax band is your property in?
-B 3 Parking What are the arrangements for parking at your property?
-(Please tick all that apply) Garage □ Allocated parking space □ Driveway □ Shared parking □ On street ☑ Resident permit ☑ Metered parking ☑ Other (please specify) 4 Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+1 How long have you owned the property?
+35 years 2 Council tax Which Council Tax band is your property in?
+3 Parking What are the arrangements for parking at your property?
+(Please tick all that apply) Garage □ Allocated parking space □ Driveway □ Shared parking □ On street □ Resident permit ☑ Metered parking □ Other (please specify) 4 Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
 No 5 Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
 No 6 a.(i) Alterations/additions/extensions During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
 No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
 If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents b.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?